Skip to Content

 How many varieties of oysters should you have and in what order should you eat them?

-They can be tasted from the least salty to the most salty.
+Oysters are served from the least to the most salty.

 Here is an example of oyster varieties that could be chosen, to be tasted in this order:

-3. Trésor du large from Magdalen Islands, for a saltier finale.
+3. La Trésor du large from the Magdalen Islands for a saltier finish.

 Provide different varieties of oysters for a successful party